Lukuralli Readathon inspires children to read

 With 50 euros one adolescent can participate in a three-day networking and empowerment camp for girls.

 The girls face challenges due to their gender.
 These challenges stem from the general atmosphere of attitude, prejudice and tradition.
 During these camps the girls get to share their experiences and knowledge while creating valuable networks.
 One’s success can inspire and motivate countless others to act on behalf of girls’ rights and participation.

 With 50 euros we can offer one teacher a training session in children’s rights and girls’ participation.

-The attitudes of the community and of the teachers highly affect the girls’ studying and academic success in Malawi.
+The attitudes of the community and of the teachers highly affect the girls’ studying and academic success.
 With the help of this training session the teachers gain truthful knowledge concerning children’s rights, girls‘ and boys’ skills and equality.
 In changing their attitude, the teachers may support girls’ education and act as role models in schools as well as in their communities.